Hinkley Point

 Hinkley Point is a headland on the Bristol Channel coast of Somerset, England, 5 mi north of Bridgwater and 5 mi west of Burnham-on-Sea, close to the mouth of the River Parrett.

-Excavations in 2014 and 2015, carried out by Cotswold Archaeology and funded by Électricité de France (EDF) in preparation for the construction of Hinkley Point C nuclear power station, discovered a farming settlement at the site dating from the Iron Age and then a post Roman cemetery.
+Excavations in 2014 and 2015, carried out by Cotswold Archaeology and funded by Électricité de France (EDF) in preparation for the construction of the Hinkley Point C nuclear power station, discovered a farming settlement at the site dating from the Iron Age and then a post Roman cemetery.

 Hinkley Point adjoins Bridgwater Bay, a Site of Special Scientific Interest and nature reserve, and is a popular location for birdwatching and fossil hunting.
 A visitor centre in Bridgwater gives access to information, as well as running tours of the plant.
-There is also a nature trail which features plants, birds and butterflies.
+There is also a nature trail which features plants, birds, and butterflies.

 The exposed location of Hinkley Point meant that it was considered ideal for wind generation.
 However, a proposal to build 12 wind turbines close to the site of the nuclear power stations was turned down in October 2005.
-The reason given by West Somerset District Council for the rejection was safety fears over what would happen were a turbine blade to detach and hit "something or somebody".
+The reason given by the West Somerset District Council for the rejection was safety fears over what would happen were a turbine blade to detach and hit "something or somebody".